What’s Inside: How to start making money blogging, even when you’re just getting started!

 5. Reviews, Giveaways, Sponsored Posts

 Even if you’re not one of the power bloggers yet, there are still companies and brands of all sizes that are looking to partner with bloggers big and small!
-Many times they will contact you (make sure it’s easy for them to get in touch with you — your contact page and business email should be prominently displayed!)
+Many times they will even contact you!
+Make sure it’s easy for them to get in touch with you — your contact page and business email should be prominently displayed!